department-of-veterans-affairs/vets-website/_disability/5-filing-activeduty-quickstart.md

 <div markdown="1">

-If you are in predischarge status between 1 to 59 days prior to separation, retirement, or release from active duty or demobilization, Quick Start allows you to submit a claim for disability compensation.
+If you are in predischarge status between 1 and 59 days before separation, retirement, or release from active duty or demobilization, Quick Start allows you to submit a claim for disability compensation.

 </div>